 The program will include the following components for each cohort:

 Ecumenical peer groups: We will support self-designed ecumenical clergy peer groups for Southern clergywomen who are either preparing themselves for solo or senior pastoral leadership in the near future, or who are serving in their first solo or senior pastor position.
 The Center for Ministry’s program will resource these groups to meet regularly, in person or virtually, over the 15 month cohort period, to pursue self-designed study.
-Grant funding will be used to resource the group to participate in at least one retreat or conference of their choosing together, in addition to three retreats planned and facilitated through the Center for Ministry.
+Grant funding will be used to resource the group to participate in at least one retreat or conference of their choosing together, in addition to two retreats planned and facilitated through the Center for Ministry.
 These ecumenical peer groups will create an opportunity for pastors to nurture strong, positive relationships with other pastors, which are key to pastoral thriving.
-The composition of groups will also include one or more experienced clergywomen already effectively serving as senior and solo pastors.
+The composition of groups will also include one experienced clergywomen already effectively serving as senior and solo pastor.
 These more experienced clergywomen will gain the opportunity to cultivate their own lifelong learning, to receive continuing education credit, to spend time away on retreat and education, and resources to nurture their own thriving.
 They will also gain the rewarding experience of sharing their insight and wisdom with the less experienced members of their peer group.

 Restorative activities: We will provide funds to support clergy participants’ engagement in “restorative niches” and/or time away with “significant other(s)” who are important in their lives.
 Research indicates that participation in a “restorative niche” - something one does well, in which one can acquire a sense of mastery, and which one does for the joy of the thing itself - are highly beneficial in reducing burnout, exhaustion, and stress.
 Restorative niches might include activities such as piano lessons, a gym program, or an art class.
 Strong, positive relationships with individuals who are emotionally significant and invested in one’s life - family and friends - also fosters pastoral thriving.
 Providing funding and encouragement to support engagement with these activities and relationships is key to nurturing clergy, especially in seasons of transition when their pastoral identity is being discerned and developed anew.